How the Illinois State Toll Highway Authority Endeavored to Screw Me

 Officer Tim contacted the State’s Attorney General office and obtained a copy of this letter, proving that ISTHA was indeed informed that they were sending these fine notices to the wrong address.
 He then called ISTHA.

 Officer Tim told me that he relayed all of this information to the supervisor at the toll way call center (Apparently, there was no higher authority even HE could contact), they told him that they would be happy to reduce my fines to 324 dollars.
-Officer Tim taken aback, then said “I don’t think you understand, Michael A. Hempen pays you nothing.
+Officer Tim taken aback, then said “I don’t think you understand, Terry A. Cummings pays you nothing.
 Not even the original tolls at this point.”
 He told me that in all of his years as a police officer, he’d never been talked to like the woman talked to him from the call center of the Illinois State Toll Highway Authority.
 “Mr….” she began.
 “OFFICER” he reminded her.
-“Officer Tim, I can’t waive these fines at this level, but what I can do is offer Mr. Hempen a lower settlement of 300 dollars.”
+“Officer Tim, I can’t waive these fines at this level, but what I can do is offer Mr. Cummings a lower settlement of 300 dollars.”
 Officer Tim relayed to me HIS frustration at this point.
 He said he had to remind this supervisor that HE has the authority to tell ISTHA to waive fines, which he was doing at that moment.
 He also reminded the supervisor the ISTHA does NOT have the authority to threaten someone’s driver’s license with suspension.
 Officer Tim spent the next 40 minutes on the phone and eventually had all of my fines removed.

 ISTHA later called me to confirm this, reinstate my I Pass account and assure me that the collection agency would be notified that day.